nodemcu/nodemcu-firmware/docs/en/modules/uart.md

 The [UART](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver/transmitter) (Universal asynchronous receiver/transmitter) module allows configuration of and communication over the UART serial port.

+The default setup for the uart is controlled by build-time settings.
+The default rate is 115,200 bps.
+In addition, auto-baudrate detection is enabled for the first two minutes after platform boot.
+This will cause a switch to the correct baud rate once a few characters are received.
+Auto-baudrate detection is disabled when `uart.setup` is called.
 ## uart.alt()
 Change UART pin assignment.